 In the United States street food is often a convenience or novelty, but in most parts of the world, it’s the way of life.
 The rapid urbanization of southeast Asian cities has contributed to the popularization of street food.
 This program will explore Singapore, ranked as one of the world's best cities for street food.

-On this program, you’ll sample various types of food while exploring the beautiful markets, farms, and stores and gain hands-on experience while engaging with local universities, companies, and organizations.
+On this program, you’ll sample various types of food while exploring the beautiful markets, farms, and stores, and gain hands-on experience while engaging with local universities, companies, and organizations.
 In cooking classes with experts, you’ll learn how to make your favorite dishes.
 By having these various experiences, you’ll examine Singaporean culture as well as the supply chain behind food systems, then document your experiences in photographs and drawings.

 This course is an experiential introduction to principles of service design applied to the food industry in Southeast Asia.
 It will apply visual tools to understand the current state of restaurants, hawkers centers, and food vendors by using techniques like stakeholder mapping and service blueprints.
 This course will involve experiencing various Singaporean cuisines by eating street food and taking cooking classes.
 We’ll also take program excursions, tours, and cultural visits to understand the supply chain behind the food systems.
-Students will engage in a short design project to re-imagine some aspects of food systems in Southeast Asia and then present their concepts.
+You will engage in a short design project to re-imagine some aspects of food systems in Southeast Asia and then present your concepts.

 Housing & Meals

 Live in shared student housing with other program participants.
 A welcome and farewell meal, as well as some additional meals included.